 In nineteenth century Canada, the community would act like a moral policeman defining and enforcing a code of conduct which denied the unmarried privacy and forbade any physical intimacy until they were virtually engaged.
 Greater mobility brought freedom from parental and community supervision especially in larger cities.
-(Ward, 2015, pp. 100-101) Thus, until industrial capitalism as a social system arose, courtship was a highly censored community-sponsored operation...
+(Ward, 2016, pp. 100-101) a until industrial capitalism as a social system arose, courtship was a highly censored.